 “Without control over the hardware, we couldn’t control [application] performance,” said Bhattacharyya.
 “Until recently, we were at the mercy of what the public cloud vendors provided.”

 But that’s changing.
-An example is Nutanix Clusters on AWS.
-This service extends Nutanix private cloud software and services to bare metal Amazon Elastic Compute Cloud (Amazon EC2) instances in the Amazon Web Services (AWS) public cloud.
-The setup enables enterprises to easily create a hybrid cloud infrastructure, complete with resource portability across cloud locations without the need to rebuild applications.
+An example is Nutanix Clusters (NC2) on AWS and Azure.
+This service extends Nutanix cloud platform-powered data centers to run on bare metal Amazon Elastic Compute Cloud (Amazon EC2) instances in the Amazon Web Services (AWS) public cloud and Microsoft Azure.
+The enables enterprises to easily establish and maintain a hybrid cloud infrastructure that spans across private and public cloud data centers then integrate with cloud-native services.

 Using a single HCI platform in both environments enables that flexibility.